The elimination of domestic and family violence.

 Child Safe Organisation

-We are committed to the safety and wellbeing of all children and young people, acknowledging and supporting their right to live a life free from harm, abuse, and neglect.
-DVNQ have a zero-tolerance approach to any form of child abuse.
+DVNQ is committed to the safety and wellbeing of all children and young people.
+We acknowledge and support their right to live a life free from harm, abuse and neglect and maintain a zero tolerance approach to any form of child abuse.

 Culturally Safe Organisation